mdsameerCrescent/CCN-Lab/README.md

 ## 🎯 Aim

-To check reachability of a host.
+To check reachability of a host using Java InetAddress.

 ---

-## 📝 Ping Program
+## 💻 Code

 ```java
 import java.net.*;